10 Key Law Firm Accounting Tips & Best Practices

 8. Avoid the Accrual Method of Accounting

 New firms need to select their preferred accounting method, which must be done before the firm files its first tax return.
-You can go with an accrual or cash method, but law firms are almost always personal service corporations (PSCs) and are, therefore, allowed to use the cash method of accounting regardless of size.
+You can go with an accrual or cash method, but law firms are almost always personal service corporations (PSCs) and are, therefore, allowed to use the cash method of accounting, regardless of size.

 The cash method better matches taxable income with cash received and makes it easier to pay the tax liability.
 You can elect the cash method of accounting by using it on the first return.
 If you have already filed a tax return using the accrual method, you’ll need to file a request with the IRS to change to the cash method.
-Here’s a summary of the accrual and cash methods of accounting:

 9. Simplify Financial Tasks With Accounting Software

 While it may be tempting to save costs by taking care of accounting yourself, accounting software will help you save time on administrative tasks and give you insight into your firm’s financial well-being.
-The leading law firm accounting software will even help you manage clients’ trust accounts, monitor expenses and time spent on cases, and maintain records so that you can bill clients accurately.
+The best law firm accounting software will even help you manage clients’ trust accounts, monitor expenses and time spent on cases, and maintain records so that you can bill clients accurately.

 You may also hire a bookkeeper who specializes in working with law firms if you’re looking for extra help in this department.